FisherSteve/SchrodingerBridgeGenModel/README.md

   </tr>
 </table>

-## Implementation Details
+## Implementation details
-The code provided here is e.g. for financial time series data.
-It implements the SB approach described in the literature, offering functionalities to estimate the drift function from historical data samples and simulate synthetic time series data.
+The code provided here is for e.g. financial time series data.
+It implements the SB approach described in the literature and provides functionality to estimate the drift function from historical data samples and to simulate synthetic time series data.

 ### Notebooks
 - `onedim.ipynb`: Notebook for one-dimensional financial time series data, such as stock prices or index returns.
-- `multidim.ipynb`: Notebook for multidimensional financial time series data, such as image sequences or high-dimensional market data.
+- multidim.ipynb`: Notebook for multidimensional financial time series data, such as image sequences or high-dimensional market data.

-## Performance Evaluation
+## Performance evaluation
-The performance of the generative model is evaluated through various experiments on financial datasets, assessing metrics such as accuracy, robustness, and applicability to real-world scenarios.
+The performance of the generative model is evaluated through various experiments on financial datasets, assessing metrics such as accuracy, robustness and applicability to real-world scenarios.

 ## Master's Thesis
-This project is part of a master's thesis titled "Applying Schrödinger Bridge Methods to Generative Modeling of Financial Time Series."
+This project is part of a master's thesis titled "Applying Schrödinger Bridge Methods to Generative Modeling of Time Series."
 The thesis aims to explore the effectiveness and practical implications of SB methods in financial data generation.

 ## Citation
 If you find this code useful for your research, please consider citing the original paper that inspired this work: